Yossi Beilin: Oslo Agreement, Geneva Initiative

-In 2003 Beilin, along with MK Yael Dayan, left the Labour Party due to its decision to join Prime Minister Sharon's coalition and joined the Meretz Party, which he headed from 2004–2008.
+In 2004, the Shahar Movement merged with Meretz to form Yachad, later renamed Meretz-Yachad.
+Beilin was elected to lead the new movement in 2004, defeating MK Ran Cohen in an internal leadership contest.
+He then headed the party from 2004–2008.
 From 2006 to 2008, he represented Meretz in the Knesset.
 In 2008 he retired from political life.

 In 2001 he participated in the Israeli–Palestinian Taba Talks in Egypt.
 As Beilin left government, he initiated the informal negotiation on a very detailed peace agreement model, with Palestinian minister Yasser Abed Rabbo and others.

 In 2003, after a lengthy process, he signed the Geneva Accords, creating a possible structure of a permanent agreement between Israel and an independent Palestinian state.
 In an interview Prime Minister Ariel Sharon gave to the New York Times on April 14, 2004, Sharon said that one of the reasons for his unexpected decision to withdraw from Gaza was his attempt to prevent the implementation of the Geneva Initiative."

 With the outbreak of the Second Lebanon War (2006), Beilin expressed support for the war.
 However, he objected to the introduction of ground forces, instead believing that Israel should attack military targets in Syria because it arms Hezbollah.

 On October 28, 2008, prior to the eighteenth elections, Beilin announced his retirement from political life.
 On November 3, the Knesset held a farewell meeting for Beilin with, at the time Israeli President Shimon Peres and Prime Minister Ehud Olmert.
 Benjamin Netanyahu spoke as head of the opposition and Ehud Barak as head of the Labour Party.

 He issued a condolence message on the death of Yasser Arafat, as well as proposals to transfer the ownership of the Shebah Farms to Lebanon and pardon Marwan Barghouti.